mirceanton/mirceanton.com/_posts/2024-03-27-doing-secrets-the-gitops-way.md

 ### The `.sops.yaml` config file

 To simplify our workflow and avoid having to run very long commands, we'll create a configuration file for SOPS.
-Essentially, this file will define parameters that would otherwise clutter our command line with numerous arguments, arguments we'd have to specify for each and every command based on the target file. 😅
+Essentially, this file will define parameters that would otherwise clutter our command line with numerous arguments - arguments we'd have to specify for each and every command based on the target file. 😅

 ![The `sops` config file](sops_config.png)
 _The `sops` config file_